jociet101/playmate-capstone/README.md

 * [x] User can see own sessions on a calendar
 * [x] User can explore nearby sessions on a map
 * [x] User can search for sessions based on filters they set
-* [x] User can add themself to an existing session after search
+* [x] User can join an existing session after search
 * [x] User can remove themself from a session
 * [x] User can create session if no existing ones match their liking
 * [x] User can search for location on map to set their session location